austin-hoover/btfsim/README.md

 * **./scripts** various simulation scripts
     * Generic scripts (e.g. load/track bunch) are contained in undated files (e.g. 'track.py')
     * Specific studies/benchmarks are contained in dated folders (e.g. '/scripts/YYYY-MM-DD/'), optionally with a descriptive tag ('/scripts/YYYY-MM-DD_description/')
-        * Scripts are contained in dated files with descriptive tag (e.g. '2022-09-01_make_bunch.py')
+        * Scripts in these folders do not need to be dated.
-        * Each folder should have a README.txt or README.md describing the study.
+        * Each folder should have a README describing the study.
-        * All analysis scripts/notebooks are kept here as well.
+        * Analysis notebooks should be kept here as well.
 Jupyter notebooks should be cleared before commiting changes.

 No input/output data files are tracked with git; data will be stored on DropBox or external drive with the same file structure.
+Output files from bunch tracking should have format '{YYMMDDHHMMSS}-{script_name}-{start_node}-{stop_node}-{data_type (like 'bunch' or 'history')}-{location in lattice}.dat'.

 All data analysis/visualization routines will be stored in the [`beamphys`](https://github.com/austin-hoover/beamphys) repository.